-Syria strikes: Russia sends warship to region
+Syria strikes: Site of chemical attack hit again

 - Pentagon probes possible Russia involvement in chemical attack that prompted US strike.

-- Up to 20 aircraft were reportedly destroyed in Friday's attack on the Shayrat base.
+- US officials say about 20 planes were destroyed in Friday's attack on the Shayrat base.

 NATO called it one of the largest deployments from Russia in decades.

+Trump praised his military for Friday's missile strike.
+"Congratulations to our great military men and women for representing the United States, and the world, so well in the Syria attack," Trump posted Saturday to Twitter.

+But the White House late Friday refused to say whether its strike on Shayrat airbase was a one-off action or part of a new strategy designed to hobble the military capabilities of President Bashar al-Assad.
+Nor would it say whether the US believed Assad should step down after the chemical attack on Khan Sheikhoun that killed at least 80 people and injured dozens more on Tuesday.

 The White House refused to discuss next steps.
-Press Secretary Sean Spicer said President Donald Trump would not "telegraph his next move."
+Press Secretary Sean Spicer said Trump would not "telegraph his next move."
 Speaking to reporters at Trump's Mar-a-Lago resort in Florida, Spicer said the US missile attack was "very decisive, justified and proportional."

 He declined to say whether Trump now believed Assad should relinquish power.
 "First and foremost the President believes that the Syrian government [and the] Assad regime should abide by the agreement they made not to use chemical weapons," Spicer said.

-Tillerson said Russia had failed to honor an agreement to to guarantee the elimination of Syria's chemical weapons.
+US Secretary of State Rex Tillerson said Russia had failed to honor an agreement to to guarantee the elimination of Syria's chemical weapons.
 "Clearly, Russia has failed in its responsibility to deliver on that commitment from 2013, he said.
 "So either Russia has been complicit or Russia has been simply incompetent in its ability to deliver on its end of that agreement."

+British Foreign Secretary Boris Johnson, meanwhile, canceled his planned Monday visit to Moscow, citing developments in Syria.

+In a statement Saturday, Johnson said his priority was to continue contact with the US and others in the run-up to a meeting of G7 foreign ministers in Italy on Monday and Tuesday, with the aim of building "coordinated international support for a ceasefire on the ground and an intensified political process."

 Russia complicit?